-All of the charges in the Policy are made under section 36 of the Resource Management Act 1991 (the Act).
-These charges are also consistent with the Local Government Amendment Act No. 3 1996 and the WRC Funding Policy as adopted on 15 June 2001.
-The Wellington Regional Council's Funding Policy provides the basis for this Resource Management Charging Policy.
+All of the charges in the Policy are made under either section 36 of the Resource Management Act 1991 (the Act) or under Section 150 of the Local Government Act 2002.
+These charges are also consistent with the Greater Wellington Revenue and Financing Policy June 2006.

-The Regional Council grants resource consents which allow organisations and individuals to "appropriate" or use parts of public resources such as air, water, or the coast.
+Greater Wellington grants resource consents which allow organisations and individuals to "appropriate" or use parts of public resources such as air, water, or the coast.
 Hence any resource consent holder is obtaining a private benefit from the use of a public resource.
 Accordingly, the Funding Policy concludes that the "Economically Efficient Funding Mechanism" is a 100% user charge.
-However, the Funding Policy recognises that it would be unfair to allocate all the costs of resource consent processing and compliance monitoring to resource users.
+However, the Revenue and Financing Policy recognises that it would be unfair to allocate all the costs of resource consent processing and compliance monitoring to resource users.

-1.2 Our Philosophy
+1.2 Our philosophy